-Liaoning as a Province has a long history behind it.
+Liaoning has a long history.
 From 1766 B.C. to 1122 B.C. it was part of the territory of the Shang Dynasty.
-During the various dynasties that followed, administrative set ups were established here.
-This has left many historical relics.
+During the various dynasties that followed, administrative setups developed here.
+This is the reason for many historical relics.
 The Province is the birthplace of the Manchu nationality.
-It has many well-preserved imperial palaces and tombs built in the Manchu style in the early days of Qing Dynasty from 1644 to 1911.
+It has many preserved imperial palaces and tombs built in the Manchu style in the early days of the Qing Dynasty from 1644 to 1911.

 Following are major cities and towns